 Here are the best quarterback performances in Super Bowl history

-Best quarterback performances in Super Bowl history originally appeared on NBC Sports Boston
+Best quarterback performances in Super Bowl history originally appeared on NBC Sports Bayarea

 They say defense wins championships, but it certainly doesn’t hurt to have a prolific quarterback.